alexilyenko/alexilyenko.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/big_avatar.jpg){: .align-right}
 Hey everyone!

-My name is Alex.
-Currently I work as an Software Engineer, Quality at Lyft in New York City.
-My job responsibilities include automation, testing and continuous integration.
-The domain I'm working in is Mobile and TV platforms.
+I'm Alex and I currently work as a SDET at Lyft.
+My job responsibilities mostly cover automation, testing and continuous integration in mobile platforms domain.

-I am passionate about clean code and best practices of development.
-Besides that I consider myself as an early adopter of technologies and big fan of optimizations.

-This blog is created to document all the solutions I came to during my day-to-day work.
-Usually these things might be extremely difficult to google and I truly hope they can make someone's life easier.
-If they do such thing to yours, I will be happy!
+This blog is mainly created to document all the solutions I came to during my day-to-day work.
+Usually these things might be extremely difficult to google and I truly hope they make someone else's life easier.

-Don't hesitate to drop any thoughts in the comment section below posts.
-Promise, I'll answer to each of them! :beer:
+Don't hesitate to drop any thoughts or suggestions in the comment sections.
+Cheers! :beer: